JasonB29/NodeWebApp/README.md

 # Testing
 An integration test has been written under the 'test' folder.
 Mocha has been used along with the Chai module in order to test the endpoints of the server return a status code 200 when called.

+To run the test, open up your command line tool, navigate to the folder and run the following command:

+npm test